Bihospites: External morphology

-Bihospites cells are colourless, do not contain a cell wall, and are from 40–120 μm long and 15–30 μm wide.
+Bihospites cells are colourless, do not contain a cell wall, and are from 40 to 120 μm long and 15–30 μm wide.
 Each cell has an elongated shape and contains two flagella, with the anterior flagellum facing forward and the posterior flagellum trailing behind.
 The flagella are inserted subapically within a flagellar pocket and each provide a different function for the cell, with the anterior flagella helping pull the cell forward along the substrate during gliding.
 The cell surface of Bihospites consists of S-shaped folds with a continuous array of microtubules beneath the surface, which are morphologically similar to the pellicle strips in metabolic euglenids, a different group of Euglenozoa.
 Bihospites have been observed to be highly contractile and undergo metabolic movement.

 Bihospites cells are covered by both rod-shaped and spherical-shaped epibiotic bacteria that are arranged in rows positioned from the anterior to posterior end of the cell.
 The rod-shaped epibiotic bacteria are 3–5 μm long, while the spherical-shaped bacteria are an order of magnitude smaller and have a diameter of 0.6 μm, with both found to be associated with the cell membrane of the Bihospites host cells.
 The rod-shaped epibionts form bands along the cell with rows of spherical-shaped epibionts arranged between each band.
 Each spherical-shaped epibiont is positioned within the small, concave region on the cell membrane between the S-shaped folds.
 The spherical-shaped bacteria are a lineage of verrucomicrobial bacteria which are known as epixenosomes as they are extrusive in nature to help defend against predators.
 Each spherical-shaped bacterium appears to have the ability to rapidly discharge a tightly coiled thread through a pore from within itself when disturbed, similar to a defensive extrusome.